A new way of living

 The city is new, but the dream is old

 The city is new, but the dream has been there for years.
-A dream about building a city on a private initiative, paving way for other and alternative approaches to developing a great urban life with a broad, sustainable consciousness.
-Nye, thus, emerges as a sustainable city - both environmentally, economically, and socially.
-A city that challenges the traditional approach to sustainable construction and explores its own impact on creating an active leisure life, local engagement, and sense of community.
+A dream about building a city on a private initiative, paving way for other and alternative approaches to developing a great urban life with a broad, sustainable consciousness - both environmentally, economically, and socially.
+A specially designed rainwater reservoir, electrical bikes and cars for sharing. and a recycling station are just some of the intiatives developed to inspire the residents to make more sustainable choices.
+Nye is thus a city that challenges the traditional approach to city development and explores its own impact on creating an active leisure life, local engagement, and sense of community.

 Uniting the city with the landscape